-Our directors and executive officers, Melco Crown Holdings, Melco Leisure, Melco, PBL Asia Investments and Crown have agreed with the underwriters not to sell, transfer or dispose of any ADSs, Ordinary Shares or similar securities for a period of 90 days after the date of this prospectus supplement, subject to certain exceptions.
+Lock-up Our directors and executive officers, Melco Crown Entertainment Asia Holdings Limited, or Melco Crown Holdings, Melco Leisure and Entertainment Group Limited, or Melco Leisure, Melco International Development Limited, or Melco, PBL Asia Investments Limited, or PBL Asia Investments, and Crown Limited, or Crown, have agreed with the underwriters not to sell, transfer or dispose of any ADSs, Ordinary Shares or similar securities for a period of 90 days after the date of this prospectus supplement, subject to certain exceptions.
 See "Underwriting".

-See "Risk Factors" and other information included or incorporated by reference in this prospectus supplement, the accompanying prospectus, and our Form 20-F for a discussion of risks you should carefully consider before deciding to invest in our ADSs or Ordinary Shares.
+See "Risk Factors" and other information included or Risk factors incorporated by reference in this prospectus supplement, the accompanying prospectus, and our Form 20-F for a discussion of risks you should carefully consider before deciding to invest in our ADSs.